The Great Hebrew Name-Game.

 Media.

 “So, Jesus left you lonely.
 Feels like nothing’s really holy.
 Calling.
 No one hears your calling.
 Falling.
 Everything is falling.”
-‘Salvation’ by BRMC
+Salvation.
+Black Rebel Motorcycle Club

-That, dear reader is a great question.
-Let’s just say that it’s long enough that we can’t go all the way back to the beginning, though it may be tempting (and in my considerations I will), so for sake of brevity and of keeping this post on track we will simply go back to the first time I encountered the idea that there was some kind of name I had never heard of before and that perhaps I should actually know.
-Since I was discovering various corruptions in religious theology I was intrigued and willing to listen, though I can’t say I ever really understood the point of this name I was first made aware of some time in 2015 as I began online comment box dialogue with a fellow whose website was unlike anything I had ever experienced.
-While I maintain there is a fair chunk of worthy material on this site, the subtitle for the website featured a new name for Jesus Christ I had not ever heard ‘Yashua Messiah’
+Well, whatever is going on with the promotion of this ‘Yahweh’ YHVH, there was subsequently the first time I encountered a name for Jesus I had never heard of before that I wondered if I should actually know.
+Since at that time for the first time in my life I was really discovering religious theology I was intrigued.
+However, I can’t say I ever really understood the point of this name I was first made aware of some time in 2015 from a fellow whose website was unlike anything I had ever experienced.
+The subtitle for the website featured a name for Jesus I had never heard before: ‘Yashua’.

 Most of the time spent in dialogue with the author of this blog was on historical aspects of scripture and the history of the Israelite people.
-The name ‘Yashua’ was used regularly, but did not occasion any particular discussion with the exception of one remark which, if I am correct in my recollection was that Jesus was really ‘Joshua’.
+The name ‘Yashua’ was used by the author regularly, but did not occasion any particular discussion with the exception of one remark which, if I am correct in my recollection was that Jesus was really ‘Joshua’.
+Hence, ‘Yashua’ as there was no ‘J’ sound in Hebrew/Aramaic.
+I had no ability to confirm or deny any such assertion.

-Some time between my introduction to the name ‘Yashua’ and this question “What does it matter?”
-I had occasion to be poking about in various legal matters, which, in due course led me to an obscure book ‘The Temple of Baal’ by Sir David Andrew.
-This book is quite forthright reading particularly if you are inclined for a rare look at the more occult inner workings of the Law Society courts.
+Nonetheless, as things would have it I had occasion to be poking about in various legal matters at that time, which, in due course led me to an obscure book ‘The Temple of Baal’ by Sir David Andrew.
+This book is quite forthright reading particularly if you are inclined to a rare and possibly outrageous look at the more occult inner workings of Law Society courts.
 So eyebrow raising is this reading in fact, I’ll let you do a little yourself just to get us going here:

 “Do you really want to play cards at their table?
 ‘Expert witness‘ means someone with a sheep’s skin, who agrees with the party paying for their services.
 Welcome to the Fascist States of the United States, a British Crown Slave State or Plantation.
 The black-robed devil (false accuser) is GOD (false deity, demon) [Vicarius Dei = substitute for deity].
 The Defence Attornor is the Vicarius Filii Dei [substitute for the son of deity] All other officers are lesser deities.
 Therefore, stop using the term God.
 PERIOD.
 What part of the word stop <STOP> do you not comprehend?
 God = Gaud (old English) = Gâd (Hebrew, SH #1408 and 1409) = the deity of good luck, good fortune, or troops; a deity of Babylon (The Masonic Luciferian Idol, which stands in New York Harbour).
 You ask any black-robed devil for your ‘God-given rights’ and he will give them to you, maybe even 5 to 10 in one of their iron bar hotels or dungeons.
 Get the point!
 One is hung by their own tongue.
 They do not speak English.
 Devil (SG #1228) = false accuser.
 Idols = demons (SG #1140) = idols, false deities.
 The term GOD is not synonymous or interchangeable with the term deity, since GOD is the name of a false deity, a demon. never does the term GOD mean or apply to The Creator.
 Never!”
 The Temples of Baal

-Naturally, having come across this proposition, I decided I would have to investigate!
+Naturally, having come across these propositions, I decided I would have to investigate!

 “fortune; luck.”